venenux/alpine-wiki/tutorials/alpine-tutorial-desktop-wayland-try.md

 rc-service lightdm restart
 ```

-**WARNING**: for alpine 3.14, 3.15 just works the login sesion for sway, maybe 3.16 and up will
+> **Warning** : for alpine 3.14, 3.15 just works the login sesion for sway, maybe 3.16 and up will
 result in a blank screen, check https://github.com/swaywm/sway/pull/3634#issuecomment-462779163

 #### desktop integration and device media